Dycool/Nintendo-Switch-Windows-Control/docs/controller-modes.md

 ### Modern Mode

 - Full 64-byte report emulation with the advanced feature path enabled.
-- **Gyroscope and accelerometer** data is relayed from the PC client to the target console.
-Compatible with gyro-aiming games.
+- **Gyroscope and accelerometer** data is sent from the  client to the target console.
-- **Rumble** is bidirectional: rumble commands from the console are forwarded back to the PC client.
+- **Rumble**: rumble commands from the console are forwarded back to the client.

 ---